dt-alliances/cas-quickstart/VM.md

 # Provision Virtual Machine with the OneAgent

-Follow these steps to provision a Ubuntu virtual machine on either AWS or Azure with the Dynatrace OneAgent and the required Unix programs to run the sample application.
+Follow these steps to provision a Ubuntu Virtual Machine (VM) with the Dynatrace OneAgent and the required Unix programs to run the sample application.

-The Dynatrace OneAgent is the same instruction for either Cloud provider.

 ## Step 1: Provision Virtual Machine